Venkat Prabhu: Early life and career

 In 2007, Venkat Prabhu ventured into film directing with the sports comedy film Chennai 600028, produced by S. P. B. Charan, that revolved around a street cricket team from a suburban area in Chennai, with its players being portrayed by 11 newcomers, including his brother Premgi.
 The film emerged as a sleeper hit, garnering high critical acclaim and becoming labelled a "cult classic" in the following years, which led to the lead cast growing in popularity.
 He next directed the comedy thriller film Saroja (2008), the title being derived from a hit number from Chennai 600028, which also featured an ensemble cast including Charan and Premgi.
 The film followed the journey of four young men who, by taking a diversion off the main road, land into the hands of a kidnapper gang; it received positive response from critics and at the box office as well.
 He followed it up with Goa (2010), a full-length comedy film, which received mixed response and did fairly well at the box office.
 In 2011, he directed his biggest project to date, the action thriller Mankatha, featuring Ajith Kumar in the lead role and was later a blockbuster.

 His next project, Biriyani (2013), starred Karthi and Hansika Motwani.
-After, Venkat Prabhu directed Massu Engira Masilamani (2015), with Suriya and Nayanthara in the lead role.He directed Chennai 600028 II, the sequel of the 2007 blockbuster Chennai 600028, and it was released on 9 December 2016 to positive reviews.Two years later he began working on Maanaadu (2021) starring Silambarasan and S. J. Suryah in lead roles.
-The film was released on 25 November 2021 to positive reviews from critics.The action thriller The Greatest of All Time, starring Vijay and music by Yuvan Shankar Raja, was officially announced in May 2023.
+After, Venkat Prabhu directed Massu Engira Masilamani (2015), with Suriya and Nayanthara in the lead role.
+He directed Chennai 600028 II, the sequel of the 2007 blockbuster Chennai 600028, and it was released on 9 December 2016 to positive reviews.
+Two years later he began working on Maanaadu (2021) starring Silambarasan and S. J. Suryah in lead roles.
+The film was released on 25 November 2021 to positive reviews from critics.
+The action thriller The Greatest of All Time, starring Vijay and music by Yuvan Shankar Raja, was officially announced in May 2023.
 The film is bankrolled by AGS Entertainment, which marks their second collaboration with Vijay.
 The film was released on 5 September to positive reviews from critics.

 Personal life

-Venkat Prabhu is the son of director-turned-music-director Gangai Amaran and older brother to actor, singer and music director Premgi Amaran.
+Venkat Prabhu born into Tamil family and son of director-turned-music-director Gangai Amaran and older brother to actor, singer and music director Premgi Amaran.
 His uncle is the music director Ilayaraaja and his cousins are the music composers Yuvan Shankar Raja, Karthik Raja and singer Bhavatharini.
 S. P. B. Charan, producer of Prabhu's first directorial venture Chennai 600028, is his very close friend and they both have worked together on several projects.

 He did his schooling at St. Bede's school in Chennai.
 On 11 September 2001, Venkat Prabhu married Rajalakshmi, the daughter of dance teacher K. J. Sarasa, and now has a daughter named Shivani.
 Shivani has already sung a song for the album Thaaaii when she was 5 years old.